Azelphur/TwistedCat/README.md

 environment.
 Remove any sections you don't want.
 Each client section supports multiple accounts, meaning you can have the bot on multiple IRC networks, or multiple XMPP accounts.
-# Start the bot with `twistd -y twistedcat.tac`
+# Start the bot with `twistd -y twistedprism.tac`
-# If you have any issues, keep it in the foreground with `twistd -n -y twistedcat.tac`
+# If you have any issues, keep it in the foreground with `twistd -n -y twistedprism.tac`

 Usage - Clients
 ---------------